chrisdotn/ethdemocracy/README.md

 - `truffle migrate --reset` will compile and deploy all smart contract even if they haven't changed.
 - `truffle test` will run the tests in directory `$(PROJECT)/test`.
 - `truffle test ./path/to/test/file.sol` will run the test in the specified file.
+- `truffle console` will open a `web3`-enabled Javascript console for manual interaction with the contracts.

 To interact with the frontend use:
 - `npm run build` build the frontend using webpack